MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 Start your design strategy based on the [design review checklist for Performance Efficiency](../performance-efficiency/checklist.md).
 Define a baseline that's based on key performance indicators for Azure Firewall.

 > [!div class="checklist"]
-> - **Optimize Azure Firewall Configuration to ensure peak operation** in aligment with the WAF [recommendations for optimizing code and infrastructure](/azure/well-architected/performance-efficiency/optimize-code-infrastructure#optimize-infrastructure-performance)
+> - **Optimize your Azure Firewall configuration** in accordance with the Well-Architected Framework [recommendations](/azure/well-architected/performance-efficiency/optimize-code-infrastructure#optimize-infrastructure-performance) to optimize code and infrastructure and ensure peak operation.
->    - **TODO:** examples of optimizations below. needs editing
->    - Regularly review and optimize firewall rules.
->    - Review policy requirements and opportunities to summarize IP ranges and URLs list.
->    - Consider Web Categories to allow or deny outbound access in bulk.
->    - Evaluate the performance impact of IDPS in Alert and deny mode.
->    - Configure public IP addresses to support your SNAT port requirements.
+>
+>   To maintain an efficient and secure network, regularly review and optimize firewall rules.
+This practice helps ensure that your firewall configurations remain effective and up to date with the latest security threats.
+Assess policy requirements, and find opportunities to summarize IP ranges and URL list.
+Use web categories to allow or deny outbound access in bulk to streamline management and enhance security.
+Evaluate the performance impact of IDPS in *Alert and deny* mode because this configuration can affect network latency and throughput.
+Configure public IP addresses to support your SNAT port requirements.
+Follow these practices to create a robust and scalable network security infrastructure.
-> - **Do not use Azure Firewall for intra-VNet traffic control**.
-Azure Firewall should be used to control traffic across VNets, between VNets and on-premises networks, outbound traffic to the Internet and incoming non-HTTP/s traffic.
-For intra-VNet traffic control, it is recommended to use [Network Security Groups](/azure/virtual-network/network-security-groups-overview).
+> - **Don't use Azure Firewall for intra-virtual network traffic control.** Use Azure Firewall to control the following types of traffic:
+>   - Traffic across virtual networks
+>   - Traffic between virtual networks and on-premises networks
+>   - Outbound traffic to the internet
+>   - Incoming non-HTTP or non-HTTPS traffic
+>
+>   For intra-virtual network traffic control, use [network security groups](/azure/virtual-network/network-security-groups-overview).
+>
-> - **Properly warm up Azure Firewall before any performance test** Create initial traffic that isn't part of your load tests 20 minutes before the test.
+> - **Warm up Azure Firewall properly before performance tests.** Create initial traffic that isn't part of your load tests 20 minutes before the test.
 Use diagnostics settings to capture scale-up and scale-down events.
-You can use the [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) service to generate the initial traffic.
-Allows the Azure Firewall instance to scale up its instances to the maximum.
+You can use the [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) service to generate the initial traffic so you can scale up Azure Firewall to the maximum number of instances.
-> - **Configure an Azure Firewall subnet (AzureFirewallSubnet) with a /26 address space**.
-A dedicated subnet is required for the instance of Azure Firewall.
+> - **Configure an Azure Firewall subnet with a /26 address space.** You need a dedicated subnet for Azure Firewall.
 Azure Firewall provisions more capacity as it scales.
 >    A /26 address space ensures that the firewall has enough IP addresses available to accommodate the scaling.
-Azure Firewall doesn't need a subnet bigger than /26.
-The Azure Firewall subnet name must be **AzureFirewallSubnet**.
+Azure Firewall doesn't require a subnet that's larger than /26.
+Name the Azure Firewall subnet **AzureFirewallSubnet**.
-> - **Do not enable advanced logging if not required**.
-Azure Firewall provides some advanced logging capabilities that can be expensive to maintain always active.
-Instead, they should be used for troubleshooting purposes only, and limited in duration, then disabled when no more necessary.
-For example, [Top flows and Flow trace](/azure/firewall/enable-top-ten-and-flow-trace) logs are expensive can cause excessive CPU and storage usage on the Azure Firewall infrastructure.
+> - **Don't enable advanced logging if you don't need it.** Azure Firewall provides some advanced logging capabilities that might be expensive to keep active.
+Instead, you can use these capabilities for troubleshooting purposes only and for limited amounts of time.
+Disable capabilities when you don't need them.
+For example, [top flows and flow trace logs](/azure/firewall/enable-top-ten-and-flow-trace) are expensive and can cause excessive CPU and storage usage on the Azure Firewall infrastructure.

 ### Recommendations